-As of June 30, 2017, the School System had entered into various school construction commitments, which are not reflected in the financial statements since they will be funded by the State of Maryland or County sources, totaling approximately \$7,664,445.
+As of June 30, 2018, the School System had entered into various school construction commitments, that will be funded by the State of Maryland or County sources, totaling approximately \$6,093,000, and are included in encumbrances.

 The School System leases classroom space, cafeteria space, storage, and parking deck passes for the Barbara Ingram School for the Arts.
 These leases are renewable on an annual basis.
 The lease for the parking deck spaces does not have a set term.
-Total required minimum monthly payments for the year ended June 30, 2018 were approximately \$103,244.
-Rent expense for these leases amounted to \$147,237 for the year ended June 30, 2017.
+Total required minimum monthly payments for the year ended June 30, 2019 were approximately \$119,944.
+Rent expense for these leases amounted to \$135,488 for the year ended June 30, 2018.